 Visit the UCC Scholarship Website in order to see which scholarships are available!

-The CRRSAA/HEERF II Act provides money to colleges and universities for emergency student grants.
+The ARP/HEERF III Grant provides money to colleges and universities for emergency student grants.
 The purpose of the money is to award emergency financial aid grants to students for specific expenses that are a direct result of the disruption of campus operations due to the coronavirus.

 Important considerations when applying for a scholarship are as follows.

 - Be enrolled in a degree or certificate program